shayenna/HealthyHeadwatersLab_wiki/README.md

   * [Offboarding (when you leave the lab!)](/Other-resources/Offboarding.md)

 ### Contact information
-A Lab Member Directory can be found in Dropbox at Dropbox/Lab manual/Lab-directory.docx
+A Lab Member Directory can be found in Dropbox at "Shared HHL Dropbox/Lab manual/Lab-directory.docx"
-(Emergency contacts for lab members are found in Dropbox/Lab manual/Emergency-contact-information.docx)
+(Emergency contacts for lab members are found in "Shared HHL Dropbox/Lab manual/Emergency-contact-information.docx")